8xEngineers/cse210-fa24-group12/admin/meetings/02122024-sprint-3-review.md

   - Considering the time constraint, it may not be feasible to merge it
 - ESLint workflow setup on GitHub
   - Fixed the Exit code 1 issue with no errors
+  - Issue came up due to Node 16 and other dependencies

+Install act to run github workflows locally.
 We merged the pull requests and closed the issues based on these discussions.
 Updated the project board.

 ## Attendance